Your First Classes

 Using the UTORid and password (that you got after your TCard), log into the Learning Portal website.
 Sometime after course enrolment, your professors will start using this site to post course syllabi, electronic course readings, and even grades.
 Portal can also be used as a forum for class participation.

-Note that the Learning Portal is also referred to as Blackboard.
+Note that the Learning Portal is also referred to as Quercus.

 2. Course materials